BKoehler/LostWolfEnt/README.md

 ## News

+### 11-26-2014
+Completed set-up on demo repository for Lost Wolf.
+Learned how to make file changes and commit them.
+Also working on how to establish issues, and a Wiki.

 ### 11-24-2014
 Launched into game concepting mode.
 Looking at various collaboration venues, and discussed how we can best assemble and manage our team.